panta82/yaal/README.md

 #### Count

-Every yaal custom object has property `count`.

 > `<err/res/meta>.count`

-It represents the number of actual values that are in the array / hash.
+The number of actual values that are in the array / hash.
 For example, if a single error is raised, results array will have one less count than its length.

 ```javascript
 yaal(